Print Options

 • SOCI 30192 The Effects of Schooling

-The certificate requires completion of at least two courses from the “Required courses” list, along with two additional courses that come from either the “Required courses” list or the “Elective courses” list (four courses total).
-Students must achieve at least a B- grade in each course with the exception of the last term prior to graduation.
-No certificate course may be taken on a pass/fail grading basis, with the exception of PPHA 39519: Energy Law and Policy.
+The specialization requires completion of at least two courses from the “Required courses” list, along with two additional courses that come from either the “Required courses” list or the “Elective courses” list (four courses total).
+Students must achieve at least a B- grade in each course and there is no pass/fail option with the exception of PPHA 39519: Energy Law and Policy.
 The courses do not need to be taken in a particular order.
-Students should complete the formal signup process to indicate their intention to pursue the certificate.
+Students should complete the formal signup process to indicate their intention to pursue the specialization.

 Required courses